SalomePlatform/shaper/src/ExchangePlugin/doc/importFeature.rst

 Import
 ======

-The Import feature allows importing an external file into a current study.
+The Import feature allows importing an external file into the current study.

 Import PartSet
 --------------